XAEA-16/Devops-Interview-questions/Devops_interview_Questions README.md

 14. How can two servers (Mumbai & Chicago) SSH each other?
 15. You have only one public IP — how can you connect the servers?
 16. Can you tell me something about VPC peering?
+17. How will you connect your on-prem data center with AWS Cloud?
+18. Why do we require a NAT Gateway for a private subnet if the subnet is already private?
+19. What is the default route in the main route table?
+20. Are you aware how to configure VPC Peering?
+21. Are you aware of Transit Gateway?

 **Compute Services (EC2 & Load Balancing)**